 Alcohol is one of the most frequently used substances by those with schizophrenia.
-One reason that schizophrenia and alcohol use may occur together so frequently is the relaxing effects of alcohol may seem to ease the mind of someone with schizophrenia.
 However, alcohol use has been shown to be a clear predictor of violence and suicide by people with schizophrenia.
-Furthermore, some symptoms may be worsened by alcohol use, particularly if alcohol is used in excess and results in withdrawal.
+Furthermore, some schizophrenia symptoms may be worsened by alcohol use, particularly if alcohol is used in excess and results in withdrawal.
 During withdrawal from alcohol, some quasi-psychotic symptoms may be experienced even by people without a history of schizophrenia.
 For those with schizophrenia, the resulting psychosis may be more intense than previous episodes.

 Schizophrenia and Marijuana

 Marijuana, like alcohol, is one of the top substances used by those with schizophrenia.
 Marijuana and schizophrenia may be especially concerning to mix, as the use of marijuana has been associated with earlier age of symptom onset.
 The mild psychedelic effect of marijuana may also exacerbate the psychosis of schizophrenia.
 Additionally, marijuana may reduce the efficacy of medications taken to manage schizophrenia.

 Schizophrenia is highly likely to be worsened by the use of stimulants.
 These drugs intensify psychotic symptoms and may increase feelings of depersonalization.
 Stimulant drugs can even trigger the onset of psychosis.

 As smoking cigarettes are typically considered unhealthy, some may be surprised to hear that nicotine has been shown in some cases to improve symptoms of schizophrenia.
 However, the lengthy list of health risks caused by smoking cigarettes still exist and need to be taken into consideration.